Paksat-1: Launch

-Palapa-C1 was launched by a Atlas IIAS launch vehicle on 1 February 1996 at 01:15:01 UTC.
+Palapa-C1 was launched by an Atlas IIAS launch vehicle on 1 February 1996 at 01:15:01 UTC.
 The satellites were launched from Cape Canaveral in Florida.
 The liquid apogee engine of the satellite then raises it to geostationary orbit.

 Later Indonesia declared the satellite unusable after an electric power anomaly.
 The insurance claims were paid and the title was transferred to Hughes Space and Communications Company, and renamed HGS-3, and was then acquired by Pakistan from Hughes Global Services on "Full Time Leasing" and relocated to Pakistan's reserved orbital position at 38° East.

 HGS-3

 Hughes Global Services purchased the satellite and renamed HGS-3.

 Anatolia-1

 The satellite was renamed Anatolia-1.